Dialectal Layers in West Iranian: a Hierarchical Dirichlet Process Approach to Linguistic Relationships: Results

-The results from our model are by no means the final word on these issues, and it is to be stressed that the conclusions drawn above are only tentative.
+The results from the model are by no means the final word on these issues, and it is to be stressed that the conclusions drawn above are only tentative.
 It is likely that in many cases of idiosyncratic or unusual behavior, the paucity of data employed is the culprit.
-We have demonstrated however that this sort of methodology serves as a promising technique for teasing apart questions concerning dialectal admixture in Iranian and other dialect groups.
-We are confident that this method will produce increasingly realistic and reliable results as digital resources for Iranian languages grow, facilitating big data approaches to questions such as those addressed in this paper.
+I have demonstrated however that this sort of methodology serves as a promising technique for teasing apart questions concerning dialectal admixture in Iranian and other dialect groups.
+I am confident that this method will produce increasingly realistic and reliable results as digital resources for Iranian languages grow, facilitating big data approaches to questions such as those addressed in this paper.